jawadakbar770-web/jawadakbar770-web/README.md

 ![Snake animation](https://github.com/jawadakbar770-web/jawadakbar770-web/blob/output/github-contribution-grid-snake.svg)

-> ⚠️ Make sure your **GitHub Actions workflow** is running and the `output` branch exists, otherwise the snake will not show.
+> ⚠️ Make se your **GitHub Actions workflow** is running and the `output` branch exists, otherwise the snake will not show.

 ---